Modbus Compatible Device I/O Addressing

 Note that driver options determine how the 4 bytes in the combined register pair are ordered to form the float as this will differ by device.

-You can read strings from register-based addresses in PLCs such Delta and Modbus by setting the "String stored in registers" flag of the IO tag, along with specifying the length in bytes.
+You can read strings from register-based addresses in PLCs such as Delta and Modbus by setting the "String stored in registers" flag of the IO tag, along with specifying the length in bytes.
 See: I/O Tab, String data type layout

 Data Suffixes for Tag I/O Addressing - A list of all available data type suffixes that can be used for tag I/O addresses.